Also by Pauline Connolly:

 clients to externalize interjects and experience conflict more fully.
 According

-to Greenberg and Dompierre (1981, cited in Prochaska and Norcross, 1994),Gestalt empty chair intervention achieved greater depth of
+to Greenberg and Dompierre (1981, cited in Prochaska and Norcross,

-reflections.
-This enactive dimension is designed to help clients become aware
+enactive dimension is designed to help clients become aware of the phony roles

-of the phony roles and games they play; and learn how and what is interfering with their ability to be present-centered.
+and games they play; and learn how and what is interfering with their ability

-predetermined, techniques/experiments, therapist disclosure/feedback, by
+thus spontaneous, not predetermined, techniques/experiments, therapist

-focusing on specific actions, verbalizations, feelings, etc, are all directed
+disclosure/feedback, by focusing on specific actions, verbalizations, feelings,

-toward greater integration between internal polarities, (resolution of splits,
+etc, are all directed toward greater integration between internal polarities,

 Central to this work is the quality/type of contact, and resonance between the